KULL-Centre/_2024_Cao_CALVADOSCOM/README.md

 A demo of [CALVADOS 3 Colab](https://colab.research.google.com/github/KULL-Centre/ColabCALVADOS/blob/main/simulate_and_reweight/CALVADOS_simulate_and_reweight.ipynb) is available now.
 Looking forward to receiving your valuable feedbacks.

 We created another repository on Zenodo to upload coarse-grained trajectories of IDPs and MDPs simulated by CALVADOS 3.
 You can find the repo [here](https://zenodo.org/records/14282804).
-And the trajectories are in `data/IDPs_MDPsCOM_2.2_0.08_2_validate` Currently, the Zenodo DOI can not be found in the DOI System.
+And the trajectories are in `data/IDPs_MDPsCOM_2.2_0.08_2_validate` Currently, the Zenodo DOI can not be found in the DOI System for unknown reasons.
 ## Layout

 `data/`: raw data used for making figures in the paper;